Coupling Deep Learning with Full Waveform Inversion: Introduction

 \section{Introduction}

-Full waveform inversion (FWI) refers to the process of extracting information on physical parameters of wave equations from data related to the solutions to the wave equations~\cite{AkBiGh-SC02,BoDrMaZa-IP18,BrOpVi-Geophysics10,BuSaZaCh-Geophysics95,ChSa-GJI20,EnFrYa-CMS16,EpAkGhBi-IP08,LiBeLePeTr-arXiv20,MeAlBrMeOuVi-Geophysics18,Plessix-GJI06,Pratt-Geophysics99,PrShHi-GJI98,SiPr-Geophysics04,Symes-GP08,TrTaLi-GJI05,ViAsBrMeRiZh-GRS14}.
-In seismic imaging, this is manifested as the problem of reconstructing the speed distribution of seismic waves in the interior of the Earth from measured wave field data on the Earth surface.
-The sources of the measured waves could come either from nature, such as earthquakes, or from geophysical exploration activities by humankind, such as air guns and seismic vibrators.
-We refer interested readers to~\cite{BuGh-Geophysics09,Fichtner-Book11,MoTr-GJI16,ViOp-Geophysics09} and references therein for overviews on the recent development in the field of FWI for geophysical applications.
-While the term FWI was mainly coined in the seismic imaging community, FWI also has a wide range of applications in other imaging applications, such as in medical ultrasound imaging~\cite{BaTr-JAS20,BeMoKoLa-PMB17,GuCaTaNaWa-DM20,JaLuCo-IP20,LiViPaAn-arXiv21,LuPeTrCo-arXiv21,MaPoLiWaAn-SIAM18,WiMaBoPiKl-SR20}.
+Full waveform inversion (FWI) refers to the process of extracting information on physical parameters of wave equations from data related to the solutions to the wave equations~\cite{AkBiGh-SC02,BoDrMaZa-IP18,BrOpVi-Geophysics10,BuSaZaCh-Geophysics95,ChSa-GJI20,EnFrYa-CMS16,EpAkGhBi-IP08,LiBeLePeTr-GJI22,MeAlBrMeOuVi-Geophysics18,Plessix-GJI06,Pratt-Geophysics99,PrShHi-GJI98,SiPr-Geophysics04,Symes-GP08,TrTaLi-GJI05,ViAsBrMeRiZh-GRS14}.
+In seismic imaging, this is manifested as the problem of reconstructing the speed distribution of seismic waves in the interior of the Earth from measured wave field data on the Earth surface. \RED{The sources of the measured waves could be either natural, such as earthquakes, or human-induced, including geophysical exploration activities like air guns and seismic vibrators.} We refer interested readers to~\cite{BuGh-Geophysics09,Fichtner-Book11,MoTr-GJI16,ViOp-Geophysics09} and references therein for overviews on the recent development in the field of FWI for geophysical applications.
+While the term FWI was mainly coined in the seismic imaging community, FWI also has a wide range of applications in other imaging applications, such as in medical ultrasound imaging~\cite{BaTr-JAS20,BeMoKoLa-PMB17,GuCaTaNaWa-DM20,JaLuCo-IP20,LiViPaAn-IEEE22,LuPeTrCo-arXiv21,MaPoLiWaAn-SIAM18,WiMaBoPiKl-SR20}.
 From the practical point of view, the main difference between geophysical and medical FWI is that the quality of the dataset collected in medical applications, both in terms of the variety of source-detector configurations can be arranged and in terms of the frequency contents of the incident sources, is much richer than that of the geophysical FWI dataset.

 For the sake of concreteness, let us consider the simplest model of acoustic wave propagation in a heterogeneous medium $\Omega$ with wave speed field $m(\bx)>0$.
-The wave field $u$ solves
+The wave field $u$, in time interval $(0, T]$, solves

-with an appropriate initial condition.
 Here, ${\bf n}$ is the unit outward normal vector of the domain boundary at ${\bf x}\in\partial\Omega$.
-The data that we measure is time traces of the solution to the wave equation~\eqref{EQ:Wave} at a set of detector locations, say $\Gamma\subset\bbR^d$, for a period of time, say $T$, that is,
+The data that we measure is time traces of the solution to the wave equation~\eqref{EQ:Wave} at a set of detector locations, say $\Gamma\subset\bbR^d$, that is,